• Skip to primary navigation

 Now more than ever, Americans are highly concerned with diet and nutrition.
 We have a vast array of diets with everything from vegan to carnivore, and the organic food revolution is rampant.
 And yet, as a nation, we are the sickest.

-More than a third of the adult population is considered obese. (source) Americans are diagnosed with degenerative diseases such as arthritis, diabetes, and intestinal disorders, among others, at an alarming rate.
+More than a third of the adult population is considered obese and continues to be a pressing health challenge.
+Americans are diagnosed with degenerative diseases such as arthritis, diabetes, and intestinal disorders, among others, at an alarming rate.

 In the past, these diseases were prevalent among the old, but tragically, they also strike the young.
 According to CDC, childhood and adolescent obesity has nearly doubled and quadrupled in the last 30 years.